 |HND||Business (RQF)||Marketing||BA Marketing Hons, University of ABC||Entry to Year 3.
 Merit grade required in Higher National qualification.|

 - The decision on your application remains at the discretion of the institution you are applying to as Pearson cannot guarantee the success of your application.

-- We strongly recommend that if you’re considering applying, you reach out to the institution’s admissions, recruitment or international department (where applicable) for additional support during the application process.
+- We strongly recommend that if you are considering applying, you should reach out to the institution’s admissions, recruitment or international department (where applicable) for additional support during the application process.

 Is there anything else I should consider?

-- You will need to confirm English entry requirements with the institution.
+- You will need to confirm English language requirements with the institution.
 You can usually find this on the institution website.

 Post-study visa eligibility